Introduction to Lucene Document Classification

 KNearestNeighborClassifier

-constructs a Lucene query based on terms in a document.
-It does this by pulling terms from the defined list of fields (the textField
+Note: MoreLikeThis constructs a Lucene query based on terms in a document.
+It does this by pulling terms from the defined list of fields (the textField Names parameter, below).

 You usually read that for best results, the fields should have stored term vectors.

-In our case, the text to classify is unseen, it is not and indexed document.
+In our case, the text to classify is unseen, it is not an indexed document.

 So the TermVector is not used at all.